Watch our interview

 During this interview, he expressed his thoughts about the use of technology in music production.
 He also told us more about his early career as a bass player.

 We invite you to watch our interview below.
 Do not hesitate to leave a comment below to let us know what you think of our interview.
-Also find more info about his European tour here.Interview with - France, 10/05/2019
+Also find more info about his European tour here.Interview - Recorded at France, on 10/05/2019

 Interview with Clinton Fearon on October 5th, 2019